 OLM has an operational ATC tower from 8am-8pm.
 The ATC tower staff has provided accurate operations data for the majority of the primary flying hours, and total GA aircraft operations counts are heavily reliant upon information that they provided.
 The definition of an aircraft operation is either a takeoff or a landing by an aircraft.
 Information about the Airport updates on average every three years for GA airports in the 5010 Master Record.
 The total number of aircraft operations within FAA 5010 Master Record does not match the information for operations as reported by ATC.
 This type of anomaly is not uncommon; however, it will need updates to reflect the current observations.
 The discrepancy is due to the lag of filing FAA Master Reporting data with up-to-date OLM ATC data and accounting for operations when the tower is not open.
-The FAA generally contracts with state agencies to perform 5010 Master Record inspections at all public use airports, usually once every three years, as a way of updating and maintaining critical information about airports.
+The FAA generally contracts with state agencies to perform 5010 Master Record inspections at all public use airports.
 In the State of Washington personnel from WSDOT conduct regular inspections for each airport.
-Airport management, ATC, as well as sponsor and tenant information about the operations at the Airport help in establishing the number of aircraft operations.
+Airport management, ATC, as well as sponsor and tenant information about the Airport help in establishing the number of aircraft operations.
 Table 2-3 lists the operations at OLM between 2011 and 2020, by month, as reported by ATC.